deimosgame/deimos-server/README.md

     go test ./...

-If you just want to measure the stability of Akadok, you can check out our [Wercker project](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05).
+If you just want to measure the stability of Akadok, you can rather check out our [Wercker project](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05).

 # Configuration